 The Original "Mountain Bikers": Of course, roads, (if there were any), and trails were very crude back then.
 Rough tracks were tamed by the old high wheeler's big wheel diameters, but when the safety took over, wheel size was a grab bag of different ideas as to what would be best.
 It ended up being a nominally 28 inch diameter with approximately 1 1/2" wide tires and whatever rim diameter worked with the particular tire design used.
 Eventually, what shook out was what we have come to know as "700c".
 At any rate, these early cyclists were enjoying the biggest, easiest rolling wheel size they could ride on a safety bike with fairly voluminous tires which gave them comfort and control on the rough roads and unpaved by-ways most common in that time.
 Some folks point to these folks and the bicycles they rode as the earliest "mountain bikers" and the earliest "29"ers".
 However; in the modern definition of both mountain biking and 29"ers, it is evident that what they were doing and what they were using can only be seen as prototypes for what came afterward.(Editor's Note: Wes Williams has passed on to me that he has a wooden rim that is very close to 622ISO diameter from the late 19th Century.
 Given that some early tires were close to, or actually may have been 2 inches wide, it is possible that an early 29"er existed.
 However; surviving examples of these tires do not exist, as far as I know, and we only have photographic evidence to go by, in regards to tires. )

 Now, fast forwarding a bit: Roads got better, so "big" volume tires were not as necessary.
 This evolved to the point that by the late 1980's, road bikes were flirting with 18mm wide tires.
 Now that has backed off to the most commonly found size of 700 X 23mm and 700 X 25mm for paved road bicycles.
+(And now, in 2023, we are flirting with 32mm tires in road bikes!)
 At the time when the Marin Gang and the other NorCal off roaders were looking for something to use off pavement, the 700c based wheels were just not even on the radar, due to the lack of tire options that would allow for proper dirt usage.
 Not that the idea wasn't dreamt of, because it was, but tires didn't exist then, nor frames to put them in that would accept a wider tire on a wheel bigger in diameter.
 However; Arnold Schwinn's "ballooners" originally designed for juveniles, were around, and relatively easy to put to off road use.
 Thus the 26"/559ISO size became the de facto mountain bike wheel size out of convenience.